-Your nurse will meet you and go over your health history, as well, before you go into the procedure room.
+The anesthesia care provider will meet you and go over your health history before you go into the procedure room.
 They will give you medicine to make you sleep and monitor you during and after the procedure.

 After Your Procedure